KBC Group NV Sells 1,186 Shares of Veradigm Inc. (NASDAQ:MDRX)

 Wall Street Analyst Weigh In

 Several equities research analysts have recently commented on the company.
-StockNews.com started coverage on Veradigm in a report on Wednesday, October 12th.
+StockNews.com assumed coverage on Veradigm in a report on Wednesday, October 12th.
 They set a “hold” rating for the company.
-Piper Sandler cut Veradigm from an “overweight” rating to a “neutral” rating and lifted their target price for the company from $17.00 to $18.50 in a research report on Wednesday, February 1st.
-JPMorgan Chase & Co. lifted their target price on Veradigm from $19.00 to $20.00 and gave the company an “underweight” rating in a research report on Friday, November 18th.
 TheStreet raised Veradigm from a “c+” rating to a “b-” rating in a research report on Wednesday, November 30th.
-Finally, Argus raised Veradigm from a “hold” rating to a “buy” rating and set a $26.00 target price on the stock in a research report on Wednesday, December 7th.
+Argus raised Veradigm from a “hold” rating to a “buy” rating and set a $26.00 target price on the stock in a research report on Wednesday, December 7th.
 They noted that the move was a valuation call.
+The Goldman Sachs Group raised Veradigm from a “neutral” rating to a “buy” rating and lifted their target price for the company from $22.00 to $23.00 in a research report on Tuesday, November 8th.
+Finally, JPMorgan Chase & Co. lifted their target price on Veradigm from $19.00 to $20.00 and gave the company an “underweight” rating in a research report on Friday, November 18th.
 One research analyst has rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the company.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $22.92.

 Veradigm, Inc engages in the provision of clinical, financial, and operational results services.
 It operates through the Provider and Veradigm segments.
 The Provider segment includes the hospitals and health systems, ambulatory, CarePort, FollowMyHealth, EPSiTM, EISClassics, and 2bPrecise strategic business units.